The Neighborhoods at Brookview implement the Social Model of long-term care, distinctly different from the traditional hospital model.

 The social model also incorporates physical environment changes that support the natural patterns of home life.
 For example, residents have access to home living spaces such as a kitchen, dining room, and living room.

-Research shows that physical environment changes which create a homelike, less institutional setting, increase residents’ socialization and improve their behavioral health outcomes.
+Research shows that physical environment changes create a homelike, less institutional setting, increase residents’ socialization and improve their behavioral health outcomes.